LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_generic.md

     * {{ site.data.devices[page.device].download_boot }}
     {% endif %}
-6. Once the device is in fastboot mode, verify your PC finds it by typing `fastboot devices`.
+6. Once the device is in fastboot mode, verify your PC finds it by typing:

+        fastboot devices

-   If you see `no permissions fastboot` or `<waiting for device>`, try running fastboot as root/Administrator.
+   If you see `no permissions fastboot` or `<waiting for device>`, try running `fastboot` as root/Administrator.
 7. Flash recovery onto your device:

         fastboot flash recovery your_recovery_img.img